jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

 For this first exercise, we will be adding sound to marker popups in a Mapbox map
   - in popups using an iframe to share a video via absolute link (on the web)
-  - in a pupup to share a sound file via a reletive location (on your computer)
+  - in a pupup to share a sound file via a relative location (on your computer)
   - adding alt-text descriptions to images